-Section 4.4(e) $\Box$ Yes $\boxtimes$ No $\Box$ N/A Were steps taken to explore alternatives to the SSNs as a personal identifier?
+Section 4.4(e) $\Box$ Yes $\Box$ No $\boxtimes$ N/A Are there any alternatives to the SSNs as a personal identifier?
+If yes, please provide a narrative explaining why other alternatives to identify individuals will not be used.

-Section 4.4(f) $\Box$ Yes $\boxtimes$ No $\Box$ N/A Will individuals be denied any right, benefit, or privilege provided by law because of such individual's refusal to disclose their SSN?
-If yes, please check all of the following that apply (thus making collection for this purpose lawful):
+Section 4.4(f) $\Box$ Yes $\Box$ No $\boxtimes$ N/A Will individuals be denied any right, benefit, or privilege provided by law because of such individual's refusal to disclose their SSN?
+If yes, please check the applicable box::

-□ SSN disclosure is required by federal statute;
+□ SSN disclosure is required by Federal statute or Executive Order. ; or

-$\Box$ the SSN is disclosed to any federal, state, or local agency maintaining a system of records in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual; or
+$\Box$ the SSN is disclosed to any Federal, state, or local agency maintaining a system of records in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.
+If checked, please provide the name of the system of records in the space provided below;

-$\Box$ when the information is collected, individuals are given notice whether that disclosure is mandatory or voluntary, by what statutory or other authority such number is solicited, and what uses will be made of it.
+Section 4.4(g) $\Box$ Yes $\Box$ No $\boxtimes$ N/A When the SSN is collected, are individuals given notice whether disclosure is mandatory or voluntary, the legal authority such number is solicited, and what uses will be made of it?
+If yes, please explain what means are used to provide notice.